tylernygrendc/tylernygrendc/README.md

 # Bio

 I am a diversified chiropractor promoting evidence-based treatment and using code to improve medical documentation at a national scale.
-I believe systems that support physicians are they key to reducing medical errors and malpractice.
+I believe systems that support physicians are they key to reducing medical errors and malpractice, and for improving treatment outcomes.
 Springboarding off of a [background in robotics](https://van-wert-robotics-club.webnode.page/teams/), I'm using core web technologies to build and augment web-based health record and practice management systems.

 # Public Projects